OMouta/roblox-sockets/readme.md

 # Socket Module

+**Disclaimer:** Roblox does not natively support sockets.
+This module provides a socket-like interface built on top of Roblox's RemoteEvents for client-server communication.

-The Socket module provides a simple, event-based interface for client-server communication in Roblox, similar to socket.io.
+The "Socket" module provides a simple, event-based interface for client-server communication in Roblox, similar to socket.io.
 It wraps around RemoteEvents and offers the following key features:

 - **Event Listening**: Register event listeners using `On`, remove them with `Off`, or listen only once with `Once`.